Database Access AWS IAM Reference | Teleport

 policies:

-To learn more about a specific database, refer to the related section below.
+To learn more about IAM permissions for a specific type of database, refer to the related section below.

-In this section, you will find information about the necessary IAM permissions that are required for RDS instances, Aurora clusters, and RDS Proxies.

 {